TempoQuill/Pokeray-RARITY-2021-05-18/README.md

 ## See also

-Follow the official team that made this prototype possible.
+Follow the official team that made this prototype possible to make.
 - **Discord:** [pret][discord]
 - **IRC:** [freenode#pret][irc]